Creeping Death

 - COVER: simple and quite thin cardboard cover without any mention of printing company,

-045 in a rectangular box (price code though it's not explicitly mentioned on this release)
+045 in a rectangular box (a price code though it's not mentioned on this release).

-- OTHER: Some copies come with "Kamikaze hinta" sticker on the front cover, these copies are probably represses from the 80s.
+- OTHER: Some copies come with "Kamikaze hinta" sticker on the front cover.

-- NOTE: The number 1 on the runouts has been crossed over and number 2 hand-etched beside it.
+- NOTE 1: The number 1 on the runouts has been crossed over and number 2 hand-etched beside it.
 According to the Eppu Normaali history book by Santtu Luoto

 - BARCODE: none

-side B, full runouts: PALP 21 B 2 M R GP 1
+side B, full runouts: PALP21 B 2 [M with line on top] R GP 1

 side A, stamped: PÄLP 1 A 2 GP 1